fmaussion/git-test-repo/README.md

-# git-test-repo
+# Training your git workflow

-For the intermediate git workshop
+Training repository for the intermediate git workshop given at UIBK.

+Make new files, and propose your changes!